John Du Prez: Early life and education

 Du Prez was born in Sheffield, England.
 He received his MA (Oxon), B.Mus., ARCM, and was a Trevelyan Scholar at Christ Church, Oxford.
 In 1976 he joined the staff of the University of London's music department before becoming a full-time composer.
 He would then begin a 30-year working relationship with Eric Idle.

+He adopted the name John Du Prez in 1980 to avoid confusion with the South African film composer of the same name Trevor Jones.

 Career

-Du Prez has often worked with Eric Idle for the music for Monty Python, most notably the score for Monty Python's The Meaning of Life as well as with John Cleese on A Fish Called Wanda.
-He acted as music arranger on the Terry Jones film Monty Python's Life of Brian (1979) and on the Terry Gilliam film Time Bandits (1981), and he also co-wrote the music for the stage musical Spamalot, as well as the music and the intro theme of the British series Captain Star.
-In 1986, Du Prez contributed songs to the soundtrack of the Madonna and Sean Penn movie Shanghai Surprise: "The Hottest Gong in Town" and "Zig-Zag" (both sung by the film's executive producer George Harrison).
+Du Prez has often worked with Monty Python, most notably the score for Monty Python's The Meaning of Life as well as with John Cleese on A Fish Called Wanda.
+He contributed several cues to the Terry Jones film Monty Python's Life of Brian (1979) and on the Terry Gilliam film Time Bandits (1981).
+He arranged the strings and played all the brass & piano on the Life of Brian title music.

-The adoption of the name John Du Prez was to avoid confusion with the South African film composer Trevor Jones.
-He is probably best known as the trumpet and horn player in the 1980s Pop group Modern Romance, who had a string of Top 40 hits from 1981 to 1983, and made many guest appearances on TV shows such as the BBC programme Top of the Pops.

-John Du Prez has also scored various films including the Rob Lowe vehicle Oxford Blues (1984), the Comedy film A Private Function (1984), the Jim Carrey horror comedy Once Bitten (1985), and the Teenage Mutant Ninja Turtles movies; his piece of music – or Suite – Shredder's Suite is taken from the soundtrack to the first of the three films, Teenage Mutant Ninja Turtles (1990).
-He recently contributed to the soundtrack of the animated film The Wild (2006).
+John Du Prez has scored many other films including the Rob Lowe vehicle Oxford Blues (1984), A Private Function (1984), the Jim Carrey comedy Once Bitten (1985), and the Teenage Mutant Ninja Turtles movies.
+He contributed to the soundtrack of the animated film The Wild (2006).

-Modern Romance (1981–83)

-Du Prez joined Modern Romance during the early 1980s and remained with them throughout their most successful years.
-He appeared on their debut album Adventures in Clubland (1981) and on two further albums: Trick of the Light (1983) and Party Tonight (1983).
-He is probably best remembered as playing the trumpet solo on the Modern Romance cover version of "Cherry Pink (and Apple Blossom White)" which made the UK top twenty in 1982.
-The B-side to "Cherry Pink ..." was dedicated to Du Prez, a (nearly) instrumental track titled "Who Is John Du Prez?".
-Modern Romance scored seven further Top Forty hits before disbanding in 1985, including "Best Years of Our Lives" which reached number four on the UK Singles Chart and later featured in the movie Shrek.
-The other members of Modern Romance included Geoff Deane (lead vocalist), Paul Gendler (guitarist), David Jaymes (bass player, vocals), Robbie Jaymes (keyboard player), Andy Kriacou (drummer), and Michael J. Mullins (lead vocalist).